 It means that heaven really exists; that it lies all about our daily pathway; and that-at last-through the unveiling of our mental perceptions, we are growing into a recognition of it.
-There is now a more subtile suggestion of beauty to me in the tiny seed-pod, than there once was in the splendid promise of a gorgeous dawn, clothed in its translucent garments of pink and amethyst and blue; all trimmed with gold-embroidered fleece of downy white.
-And there is more happiness in the unexpected flower by the roadside, than the richest pageant could once yield me.
+There is now a more subtle suggestion of beauty to me in the tiny seed-pod than there was once in the splendid promise of a gorgeous dawn, clothed in its translucent garments of pink and amethyst and blue; all trimmed with gold-embroidered fleece of downy white.
+And there is more happiness in the unexpected flower by the roadside than the richest pageant could once yield to me.